Benton, Arkansas LSAT Prep Classes

 Full Length LSAT Course

-- The complete five-volume set of TestMasters coursebook and practice tests delivered free via courier, including access to all previously released LSAT questions (over 8500 total)
+- The complete set of TestMasters coursebook and practice tests delivered free via courier, including access to all previously released LSAT questions (over 8500 total)

 - Access to the best LSAT preparation methods and techniques in the world

 - Systematic question type classification for every released LSAT question

 - Written or video explanations for all logic games, line reference notes for every reading comp passage, and written, video or audio explanations for numerous logical reasoning questions

 - Eighteen full-length LSAT Prep Tests with comprehensive score analyses available for each